 2015-Recent Case Results (July-December)

-DISCLAIMER: The results achieved in past criminal defense cases and drunk driving defense cases is not necessarily indicative of the results that may be achieved in your case because the facts of every case are unique.DECEMBER, 2015
+DISCLAIMER: These are actual results from the Dominy Law Firm's DUI / OVI cases and criminal cases in Columbus, Ohio and the central Ohio area.
+However, the results achieved in past criminal defense cases and drunk driving defense cases is not necessarily indicative of the results which may be achieved in your case because the facts of every case are unique.DECEMBER, 2015

 Wrong-Way DUI/OVI Reduced.
 My client was pulled over driving the wrong way on a one-way street.
 An officer approached my client’s car and smelled the odor of alcohol.
 My client had difficulty providing a driver’s license and had mumbled speech.
 The officer administered field sobriety tests and reported several clues of intoxication from the tests.
 The officer found an open bottle of vodka in the car.
 My client was arrested and refused the breath test.
 My client was subjected to an immediate one-year Administrative License Suspension (ALS) and charged with OVI.